The number of speakers in a car audio system depends on the sound quality you want to achieve.

 Before we get to that, it might be better first to discuss more about car speakers.

-In the past, it was common to see car manufacturers with audio systems that only consist of a few speakers, with the majority of cars had installed only two or four speakers.
+In the past, it was common to see car manufacturers with audio systems that only consist of a few speakers, with the majority of cars had installed with only two or four speakers.
 But now, we often see factory car speakers that come with at least nine speakers even before you replace your car’s sound system with an entirely new one.

 So, if there are at least nine speakers in most modern cars, does that mean that car speakers usually come in pairs?